-Urban areas and associated concentration of human activity result in adverse impacts on the natural environment, as a result of land consumption, landscape, waterway and vegetation modification for housing, industry, transport of goods and people and recreation areas, the diversion and use of water, and waste disposal and effluent and pollution discharges to air, land and water.
+99 The rural/urban area definitions in this paragraph are taken from Statistics New Zealand Urban/Rural Classification at the SA2 geographic level using usually resident population data from the 2018 Census housing, industry, transport of goods and people and recreation areas, the diversion and use of water, and waste disposal and effluent and pollution discharges to air, land and water.
 Urban or rural lifestyle expansion can remove land and soil resources from productive uses, including for the production of food.
 All of these can also impact mana whenua values.
 These impacts can also result in loss or impediment of access to important resources including significant biodiversity or natural features and landscapes.
 Poorly managed urban growth can lead to additional carbon emissions, this can create tensions between the need to increase residential housing stock and the need to meet carbon reduction targets.